rubyforgood/human-essentials/README.md

 </a>
 </p>

-#### This project supports the following sustainable development goals:
+#### This project supports the following Sustainable Development Goals:
 * [SDG 1](https://sdgs.un.org/goals/goal1) - End poverty in all its forms everywhere
 * [SDG 3](https://sdgs.un.org/goals/goal3) - Ensure healthy lives and promote well-being for all at all ages
 * [SDG 10](https://sdgs.un.org/goals/goal10) - Reduce inequality within and among countries